kentcdodds/old-kentcdodds.com/content/blog/goodbye-medium/index.md

 [Dan Abramov described it pretty well here](https://medium.com/@dan_abramov/why-my-new-blog-isnt-on-medium-3b280282fbae).
 To sum up:

-> 1. Some of my Medium articles unexpectedly got behind a paywall (as far as I
+> 1. Some of my Medium articles unexpectedly got behind a paywall (this doesn't
->    know, this hasn't happened to me, but it bothers me that this has happened
->    to other people)
+>    actually happen, but it's an understandable misunderstanding 🤔)
 > 2. My views on some topics have changed.
 (I also took the opportunity to leave
 >    behind some old posts that aren't really applicable to me anymore).
 > 3. I want to dogfood React.
 (This is a fantastic place for me to play around